See also Network card recommendations on this page

 - Windows 7 and Windows 10 - 64bit supported as of Pyramix and RAVENNA ASIO v11.

-- Please refer to our Windows configuration guides to optimize system performance.
+- Please refer to our Windows configuration guides to optimize the system performances.

 - Administrator rights are required to configure VS3 Control Panel and the RAVENNA ASIO panel.